 For me “victim” is the stage of grief we must endure to become a survivor in the same way we have to learn the alphabet before we can read a book.
 We have to be a victim first in order to come out the other end.
 And it’s nothing to be ashamed of.
 Nor is it giving any kind of power to the perpetrator.
 Our culture really makes it seem so shameful and believing this comes at a high cost.

 What is a “victim”?
 When we are victims, we have limited power and sometimes due to that, we might relinquish our power to external authority.
 Babies and children cannot handle the impact of trauma, so to survive it, they dissociate from it.
-A new “self” (ego) is created while the original self holds on to the baggage.
+A new “self” (ego or alter ego) is created while the original self holds on to the baggage.
 As victims, due to this split, we don’t fully know who we are in spite of thinking we do.
 Since the pilot (original self) is shut down, the autopilot takes over and experiences life in a limited way.
 Some might call the “pilot” the “inner child”.

 If another person’s “victim stage” is triggering you, it is probably because they are reminding you of your own “victim stage” that you’re not even conscious of.
 If we are true Thrivers, we have unconditional compassion for where everyone is on their journeys.
 We hold no stop-watches and count no days.
 A True Thriver is a lover.